Canadian dollar nears 7-month high as home sales surge

 The U.S. dollar fell against a basket of major currencies ahead of the release of minutes this week of the Federal Reserve's last policy meeting.
 Speculation is rife the U.S. central bank will adopt an average inflation target.

-Canadian Prime Minister Justin Trudeau and Finance Minister Bill Morneau are scheduled to meet on Monday in a bid to sort out their differences, said a Reuters source aware of the meeting.
+Canadian Prime Minister Justin Trudeau and Finance Minister Bill Morneau were scheduled to meet on Monday in a bid to sort out their differences, said a Reuters source aware of the meeting.

-Canadian government bond yields were lower across a flatter curve in sympathy with U.S. Treasuries.
-The 10-year fell 2.9 basis points to 0.584%, extending its pullback from a two-month high last Thursday at 0.642%.
-(Reporting by Fergal Smith Editing by Paul Simao) ((fergal.smith@thomsonreuters.com; +1 416 941 8113;)) Keywords: CANADA FOREX/
+Canadian government bond yields were lower across a flatter curve.
+The 10-year fell 3.1 basis points to 0.582%, extending its pullback from a two-month high last Thursday at 0.642%.
+(Reporting by Fergal Smith Editing by Paul Simao and Marguerita Choy) ((fergal.smith@thomsonreuters.com; +1 416 941 8113;)) Keywords: CANADA FOREX/

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.